 Data analyses

 Kinetic studies were performed to investigate the sorption mechanism of 2,4-D on LVAC, confirm the efficiency of the sorption process and predict the rate.
-The kinetics results were assessed by applying five models: pseudo-first-order (Eq.
+The kinetic results were assessed by applying three models: pseudo-first-order (Eq.
 4) [22], pseudo-second-order (Eq.
-5) [23] in their non-linearized forms, and linearized intra-particle diffusion model (Eq.
-6) [24] and a non-linearized form of the Chrastil’s model (Eq.
-7) [25]:
+5) [23]and the Chrastil’s model (Eq.
+7) [24] in non-linearized forms :